rfrey2009/shareasale-tracker/readme.txt

 g.
 If you'd like to automatically send ShareASale your WooCommerce coupons as a coupon/deal type creative, check the "send to ShareASale?" box while adding/editing a WooCommerce coupon.
 Make sure to choose a coupon description.

 == Changelog ==

+= 1.3.6 =
+* Another small improvement to further filter out catalog hidden and/or private (unpublished) WooCommerce products from product datafeed generation.
+Also updated the minimum WordPress and WooCommerce compatible version requirements.

 = 1.3.5 =
 * Small change to filter out WooCommerce products that are hidden and/or private from product datafeed generation.
 Bug fix for advance analytics to prevent add-to-cart events from being counted twice if the page was refreshed a certain way.